Print

 Description

 Creamy dairy free tomato and red pepper soup is naturally gluten and dairy free and bursting with summertime flavor.
-If there’s one soup that fits in this time of year, this tomato soup is it.
-Made with fresh tomatoes, sweet red pepper, lots of aromatics and soaked cashews for that ultra creamy vibe.
-A super healthy and comforting version of a summertime classic.
+If there’s one soup that fits in this time of year, this tomato soup is it!
+Made with fresh tomatoes, sweet red peppers, lots of aromatics and blended cashews for that ultra creamy vibe without any dairy.
+A flavorful & comforting version of a summertime classic.

 Ingredients